timescale/tobs/chart/README.md

 #### Additional configuration for Prometheus

 The Kube-Prometheus Community chart is used as a dependency for deploying Prometheus.
-We specify the Promscale Connector as a `remote_write` and `remote_read` endpoint in the `values.yaml` that is still compatible and respects all the configuration properties for the kube-prometheus chart, so no functionality is lost.
+We specify Promscale as a `remote_write` and `remote_read` endpoint in the `values.yaml` that is still compatible and respects all the configuration properties for the kube-prometheus chart, so no functionality is lost.

 The Promscale connection is set using the values in `kube-prometheus-stack.prometheus.prometheusSpec.remoteWrite`.